|

 formed an important part of the cargo on early river

 boats in both eastern and western Pennsylvania.
+It was during that era that

 Pennsylvania rye whiskey distilled in the western